Get started

 Creating DataFrames

-GeoAnalytics Engine extends PySpark, the Python interface for Spark, and uses Spark DataFrames along with custom geometry data types to represent spatial data.
+GeoAnalytics Engine includes a Python API and a Scala API that extend Spark with spatial capabilities.
+GeoAnalytics Engine uses Spark DataFrames along with custom geometry data types to represent spatial data.
 A Spark DataFrame is like a Pandas DataFrame or a table in a relational database but is optimized for distributed queries.

 The following example shows how to create a Spark DataFrame from a feature service of USA county boundaries, and then show the column names and types.